shyamjos/shyamjos.github.io/posts/_posts/2016-05-16-Hacking-Airtel-wifi-Router-for-fun-and-profit-.md

 If you are lucky now you can see a network status page (view only)

-In recent models airtel patched a vulnerability that allows an attacker to view/change the password of the main SSID by connecting to MGMNT and browsing to the URL : `http://192.168.1.1/basic/home_wlan.htm`.Since the router i am testing was running on a patched firmware so it didn't worked.
+In recent models airtel patched a vulnerability that allows an attacker to view/change the password of the main SSID by connecting to MGMNT and browsing to the URL : `http://192.168.1.1/basic/home_wlan.htm`.Since the router i am testing was running on a patched firmware, it didn't worked.

 So the next option was Telnet, I was able to telnet into the router with the credentials admin/password.